datacarpentry/sql-socialsci/episodes/08-sqlite-command-line.md

 will make it easier to refer to the database file and other files we may want to use.

 The instructions in this episode are written from a Windows user perspective.
-If you are using Linux or a Mac, open a terminal window instead a command prompt.
+If you are using Linux or a Mac, open a terminal window instead of a command prompt.

 1. Open a command prompt (cmd.exe) and 'cd' to the folder location of the SQL\_SAFI.sqlite database file.
 2. run the command 'sqlite3' This should open the SQLite shell and present a screen similar to that below.